D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 Advantages:
 – +1 bonus to attack and damage rolls.
-– Immune to backstab.
+– 3rd level: Immune to backstab.
 – 5th level: May use the Ghostwalker ability once per day.
 Gains additional uses every 5 levels thereafter.

 GHOSTWALKER: This ability lasts 5 rounds.
 Once each round, 1 mirror image is created on the character, which can absorb one attack during that round.
 The number of images created increases to 2 per round at level 10, 3 per round at level 15, and 4 per round at level 20.

-– 8th level: Gains the Critical Boost ability (passive).
+– 7th level: Gains the Critical Boost ability (passive).

 CRITICAL BOOST: Ranged attacks boost melee critical chance.
 Each hit with a ranged weapon gives a cumulative +5% bonus for 3 rounds.
 A critical miss resets the bonus.